SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

       $$ E1 \Join_{\theta} E2 \equiv E2 \Join_{\theta} E1 $$

-      > QUES: is this appliable to outer join?
+      > QUES: is this applicable to outer join?
       >
       > I think no, outer join is not commutative.
       >